 Working with Images

+In the previous tutorial, you already saw that images are loaded as imfusion.SharedImageSet.
+As the name suggests, an imfusion.SharedImageSet is basically a list of images.
 You might think of it as a movie clip where each image in the list is a different frame.

->>> (imageset,) = imfusion.load('us_sweep.dcm')
+>>> imageset, *_ = imfusion.load(us_sweep_dcm)

 >>> imageset